ka-ching-as/ka-ching-episerver-app/README.md

 - Products only have variations as children.
 - Products only have categories as parents.
 - Variations only have products as parents.
+- Only 1 catalog.

 We might be able to remove some or all of those in future versions.

+### Note on prices

+Ka-ching prices are including VAT style taxes and excluding "sales tax" style taxes.
+This solution assumes that the value in IPriceAmount.UnitPrice.Amount uses the same semantics.

 ### Custom properties

 This solution also doesn't handle any custom properties defined on products, variations or categories.
 There are some comments in the code to show how size, color and description, as defined in Quicksilver, could be handled.

+### Specialized taxes per product

+Ka-ching is capable of handling

 ### Bundles and packages